The Breaking Point (FREE download)

 The Breaking Point is a protest song in response to the intense negativity rising in the USA leading up to and since the election of he who will not be named.
 Musically it was inspired by dance sensibilities of Nile Rodgers, Prince and Peter Gabriel and the words of Emma Goldman (1869 – 1940)."If I can't dance, I don't want to be part of your revolution".
 It was evolving in early stages of production when the events in Charlottesville took place.

-In the face of that raging negativity we the people need to be positive and dance, and from that positive expression gather physical and spiritual strength to hits the streets in numbers and turn people towards the possibility of the relentless hard work that's needed for a better world.
+In the face of that raging negativity, I was crushed for the loss of Heather Heyer.
+I contacted the legal firm and offered my deep sorrow to them all.
+For the music, we the people need to be positive and dance, yes dance for democracy and from that positive expression gather physical and spiritual strength to hits the streets in numbers and turn people towards the possibility of the relentless hard work that's needed for a better world.

 The energy that flows into this music came from my attending three marches in my hometown of Ottawa, Canada, starting with the first Women's March on January 21st (approximately 10,000 people), and shortly after that, thousands at the protest at the US Embassy against the Muslim ban, and again at Parliament Hill for the March for Science.
 Each one was inspiring and positive and a confirmation that people all over the world are uniting.